pivotal/docs-tas-adapter/administering.md

 # Administering Application Service Adapter

-The following topics are related to administering an Application Service Adapter installation:
+You can learn all about administering Application Service Adapter for VMware Tanzu Application Platform here:

 * [Disaster recovery](disaster-recovery.md)
 * [Failover and redundancy](failover-and-redundancy.md)